There are 7 types of AP Physics 1 multiple-choice questions:

 What You Must Know:

 This question requires making connections between the concepts of rotational motion and forces.
-You will.
-You need to then apply your knowledge of these concepts to the diagram in the question to choose the best answer.
+You will need to apply your knowledge of these concepts to the diagram in the question to choose the best answer.

 Data Table-Based Questions

-Questions of this type involve a table in the question stem in addition to text.
-The right answer requires using data from the table provided, along with any other information given in the question’s text.
+This type of question involves a table in the question stem in addition to text.
+The correct answer requires using data from the table provided and any other information in the question’s text.
 You may need to recall content knowledge to answer this type of question.

-- Carefully examine the information in the table, pay attention to the row and column headings and the table’s title (if present)
+- Examine the information in the table, paying attention to the row and column headings and the table’s title (if present).

-- Look for patterns in the data, circle any data that seems especially relevant to the question
+- Look for patterns in the data, and circle any data that seems especially relevant to the question.

 MCQ 4 Example